Taiwola/learnly-transaction-app/README.md

 ## API Documentation

 The API documentation is available via POSTMAN.
-You can access the API documentation by navigating to <url> in your web browser.
+You can access the API documentation by navigating to <https://documenter.getpostman.com/view/26737003/2sA2rDvzfr> in your web browser.

 ## Architectural Decisions